rschristopher/ischristtrue.com/src/truth.md

 > *in chaos, in chaos*

-Seeking *truth* is the first intimation, the nascent wondering, towards the fundamental questions of life.
+Seeking *truth* is the first intimation towards the most fundamental questions of life.
 We might start with the most fundamental,

 !!! question "What is real?"